Postpartum Ab Exercises To Avoid As A New Mom (and what to do instead)

 Know that you can and will get back to everything you love.
 But you want a solid foundation to do it first.
 Also, there are obviously exceptions to every rule!

 Some people will be ready for certain exercises before others and vice versa.
 Move at your own pace and judge your progressions by engagement and not just if you can muster through it.

 Don’t forget to pin these postpartum ab exercises to avoid as a new mama!

 All of those months were spent stretching and changing.
 So expecting it to rebound in less than ten months is absurd.
-Spend your time not just on postpartum ab exercises but on movements you need each and everyday.
+Spend your time not just on postpartum ab exercises but on movements you need each and every day.

-Instead of training abdominals superficially, spend the time to rehab and learn to contract the deeper ones– and use your core muscles a whole (like these awesome ab exercises).
-This blog covers some great post-pregnancy exercises before jumping into an actual fitness routine.
+Instead of training abdominals superficially, spend the time to rehab and learn to contract the deeper ones– and use your core muscles as a whole.
+And always, always, seek out the help of a professional if you’re unsure.

 Train safe mamas!